Riemann460/SVsim/README.md

-# SVsim: Shadowverse Game Engine
+# SVsim: Shadowverse Simulation Engine

 ## 1. About The Project